January 14, 2021

-A large percentage of winter slip-and-fall injuries reported to SFM occur in parking lots.
+A quarter of winter slip-and-fall injuries reported to SFM occur in parking lots.
 These injuries are often severe and affect all kinds of businesses.

 - Place both feet, flat footed, on the ground.